TarushiV26/Arrays-Matrix-in-C-plus-plus/README.md

 - Perform various operations by accessing elements using row and column indices

-Thus, the experiment successfully demonstrated the practical use of 2D arrays for matrix operations in C++.# Arrays-Matrix-in-C-plus-plus
+Thus, the experiment successfully demonstrated the practical use of 2D arrays for matrix operations in C++.# Arrays-Matrix-in-C-plus-plus.